 Invesco's global proxy voting operational procedures are in place to implement the provisions of this Policy (the "Procedures").
 At Invesco, proxy voting is conducted by its investment teams through PROXYintel.
 Invesco's investment teams globally are supported by Invesco's centralized team of ESG professionals and proxy voting specialists.
-Invesco's Global ESG team oversees the proxy policy, operational procedures, inputs to analysis and research and leads the Global Invesco Proxy Advisory Committee ("Global IPAC").
-Invesco's global proxy services team is responsible for operational implementation including vote execution oversight.
+Invesco's Global ESG team oversees the proxy policy, operational procedures and implementation, inputs to analysis and research, vote execution oversight and leads the Global Invesco Proxy Advisory Committee ("Global IPAC").

 Invesco aims to vote all proxies where we have been granted voting authority in accordance with the Policy as implemented by the Procedures.
 Invesco's portfolio managers and analysts review voting items based on their individual merits and retain full discretion on vote execution conducted through our proprietary proxy voting platform.
-Invesco may supplement its internal research with information from independent third-parties, such as proxy advisory firms.
+Invesco may supplement its internal research with information from independent third parties, such as proxy advisory firms.